electric-phoenix/Covid-stats/README.md

 # Covid-stats
-Covid api: A script that allows you to check daily Covid-19 cases by country/
+Covid api: A script that allows you to check daily Covid-19 cases by country\
 Coviddiscord: A discord bot that allows you to check daily Covid-19 cases by country